 Population in statistics means all the individuals we are interested in for a particular investigation e.g. all cod in an area of the sea.
 A population can be infinite e.g. all possible tosses of a particular coin.
-A probability distribution can be used to model some characteristic of the population which is of interest e.g a Normal distribution could be used to model lengths of cod.
+A probability distribution can be used to model some characteristic of the population which is of interest.